 For more information on how to protect your rights as a cohabitant, see FindLaw's Cohabitation Agreements page.

 While couples may choose not to get married based on concerns over legal obligations, among other things, cohabitation can also give rise to certain legal obligations and disputes especially as it relates to property ownership.
-Depending on which state you live in, cohabitation could also develop into a common law marriage without you even knowing it.
+Depending on which state you live in, cohabitation could also raise questions about common law marriage.
 Before making any decisions, it may help to sit down with a family law attorney who can answer your questions and also advise you of ways to protect your interests.
-Speak with an attorney today and receive an initial evaluation of the facts of your case at absolutely no charge to you.